knpuniversity/stripe/knpu/ep2-subscriptions/validating-coupons.md

-## Validating Coupons via Stripe

-Perfect.
-Now to read the post parameter for code we'll need to request object.
-Then we'd say dollar send code equals request error request error get code, and that will get the post parameter whose name is code.
-Just in case somebody hits submit with it empty, let's add a little validation saying if not code this error add flash error.
-We'll say missing coupon code.
-Then we will redirect back to our checkout page with that error.
-Cool, so at this point all we need to do is go and talk to Stripe and ask them, "Is this a valid coupon code in your system?"
-If it is, we'll add it to our shopping cart and then we can use it later on checkout.
-As I just showed you, coupon is actually a object in Stripe's API, so we just need to make an API request out to fetch a specific coupon.
-As usual, we're going to do that inside of our Stripe client.
-At the bottom here let's create a new public function called find coupon.

-We'll pass it the coupon code.
-Here we'll just return Stripe/coupon::retrieve and that will pass us the code, which is the primary key for the coupon.
-Now inside of the `OrderController` we can say Stripe coupon equals this arrow get Stripe onto store client arrow find coupon and code.
-If that is an invalid code, that's going to throw and exception and we'll handle that in a second.
+# Validate that Coupon in Stripe!

+The coupon form will submit its `code` field right here.
+To fetch that POST parameter, add the `Request` object as an argument.
+Then add `$code = $request->request->get('code')`.

+And in case some curious user submits while the form is empty, send back a validation message with `$this>addFlash('error', 'Missing coupon code')`.
+Redirect to the checkout page.

+## Fetching the Coupon Information

+Cool!
+At this point, all *we* need to do is talk to Stripe and ask them:

+> Hey Stripe!
+Is this a valid coupon code in your system?.
+Oh, and if it is,
+> how much is it for?

+Since `Coupon` is just an object in Stripe's API, we can fetch it like *anything* else.
+Booya!

+As usual, add the API call in `StripeClient`.
+At the bottom, create a new public function called `findCoupon()` with a `$code` argument.
+Then, return `\Stripe\Coupon::retrieve()` and pass it the `$code` string, which is the Coupon's primary key in Stripe's API.

+Back in `OrderController`, add `$stripeCoupon = $this->get('stripe_client')` and then call `->findCoupon($code)`.

+If the code is invalid, Stripe will throw an exception.
+We'll handle that in a few minutes.
+But just for now, let's `dump($stripeCoupon)` and `die` to see what it looks like.

-Just for right now, let's dump that Stripe coupon and have a die statement so we can see what it looks like.
-All right, go back, refresh, hit "I have a coupon code," and let's put in our CHEAP SHEEP, and that is case sensitive.
+Ok, refresh, hit "I have a coupon code," fill in our `CHEAP_SHEEP` code.

-Okay, cool so it found our coupon object.
-In field incentive values it has the ID, it also has the amount off in cents, which is going to be really important for us.
-It also has other information like duration in case you are supporting recurring duration and you want to be able to tell the user this is going to be applied once or many times.
-You might read and use that off right there.
-For us, we're going to add this to shopping cart by saying this arrow get shopping cart.
+There it is!
+In the `_values` section where the data hides, the coupon has an `id`, it shows the `amount_off` in cents and has a few other things, like `duration`, in case you want to create coupons that are recurring and need to tell the user that this will be applied multiple times.

-I've already prepared the shopping cart to have a place where it stores the discounts, so just say set coupon code, and what it wants is it wants what the actual code is.
-The second argument here is the value in dollars for that code.
-Lets use Stripe coupon arrow amount underscore off divided by a hundred to put that into dollars.
-We're just reading this amount off here to put it into fifty dollars.
-Of course we'll add a flash message coupon applied, and then redirect back to our checkout page.
-Now I'll go back, and we can just refresh this to resubmit that.
-Boom, instantly we see coupon applied.
-You don't see any evidence of that in our cart yet, so it's not really obvious if my shopping cart is working.
-Let me tell you, inside of our checkout template when we print the total we call it cart dot total.
-The way that I made the shopping cart, when call up a total on it it totals up all of your products and all of your subscription plans, but it doesn't take into account your discounts.
-I did that because the total is the amount that we actually want to tell Stripe to charge us, to charge the user.

-You'll see why in a second.
-For displaying the user how much they're going to get charged, we have another method here called get total with discount, which actually goes and subtracts the coupon code value.
-To see the update down here we'll say total with discount.
-Now that shows forty-nine dollars.
-Now, also to be a little more friendly let's add an end statement here that says if cart dot coupon code then we know that we're going to want to show a little row with that in it.
-Let's print out cart dot coupon code here.
-Then down here we'll print out cart dot coupon code value.
-Maybe even a little minus in front.
-Now, refresh, now that looks really nice.
-It'll be nicer with the word coupon in front.
-We've validated the coupon with Stripe, we attached the coupon to our shopping cart, and now when we check out we need to tell Stripe to apply this coupon code to their account.
-Let's do that now.
+Now that we know the coupon is legit, we should add it to our cart.
+I've already prepped the cart to be able to store coupons.
+Just use `$this->get('shopping_cart')` and then call `->setCouponCode()`, passing it the `$code` string and the amount off, in dollars: `$stripeCoupon->amount_off/100`.
+The cart will *remember* - via the session - that the user has this coupon.

+We're *just* about done: add a *sweet* flash message - "Coupon applied!" - and then redirect back to the checkout page.

+## Showing the Code on Checkout

+Refresh and re-POST the form!
+Coupon applied!
+Except...
+I don't see *any* difference: the total is *still* $99.

+Here's why: it's specific to our `ShoppingCart` object.
+In `checkout.html.twig`, we print `cart.total`.
+I designed the `ShoppingCart` class so that the `getTotal()` method adds up *all* of the product prices plus the subscription total.
+But, *this* method doesn't subtract the coupon discount.
+I did this to keep things clean: total is really more like a "sub-total".

+But no worries, the method below this - `getTotalWithDiscount()` - subtracts the coupon code.
+So back in the template, use `cart.totalWithDiscount`.

+Ah, *now* it shows $49.

+But, it'll be even *clearer* if we display the discount in the table.
+At the bottom of that table, add new if statement: `if cart.couponCode` and an `endif`.
+Then, copy the subscription block from above, paste it here, and change the first variable to `cart.couponCode` and the second to `cart.couponCodeValue` without the `/ month`, unless you want to make all your coupons recurring.
+Oh, and add "Coupon" in front of the code.

+This time, the whole page makes sense! $99 - $50 = $49.
+It's a miracle!

+Now for the easy step: apply the coupon to the user's order at checkout... ya know, so that they *actually* save $50.